 This is a relatively common presentation for an elderly cat.
 These old guys and gals come in thin, eating poorly, sometimes vomiting occasionally and often drinking and urinating a lot.
 Physical exam findings often reveal some degree of dehydration and small irregularly shaped kidneys.

-When I encounter a cat like this, I generally recommend a work-up including a complete blood count, a chemistry screen, and a thyroid level (remember my blog on hyperthyroidism?).
+When I encounter a cat like this, I generally recommend a work-up including a complete blood count, a chemistry screen, and a thyroid level.
 In Edgar’s case, and in the case of many old cats like him, the test results gave him a diagnosis of kidney failure.
 Kidney (aka renal) failure comes in two forms, acute and chronic.
 The acute form comes on quickly and makes my patients extremely sick in a very short period of time.
 The chronic form, which Edgar has, comes on gradually, giving the animal some time to accommodate to their failing kidneys.
 They aren’t feeling great, but they have compensated enough so that they aren’t in dire straits.

 Now, just in case you were absent from biology class on the day kidneys were discussed, I will give you the quick overview of what kidneys do.
 It is the kidney’s job to help remove toxins from the bloodstream and conserve water based on how much a body might require.
 Healthy kidneys will adjust water output (urine) based on how hydrated you are.
 Run five miles in 95 degree weather and your kidneys will conserve every last drop of moisture you take in, but drink three cups of coffee before work (and who hasn’t done that?) and your kidneys will helpfully dump all of the liquid you don’t need.
 The kidneys also have a few other important jobs, but that is more advanced biology so I will spare you the details!